Hugo MacNeill (rugby union)

 Hugh Patrick MacNeill (born 16 September 1958), commonly known as Hugo MacNeill, is a former rugby union player who played for Ireland, Leinster, the French Barbarians and the British and Irish Lions during the 1980s.
-During the late 1970s he also played soccer for University College Dublin and Dublin University.
-After retiring from sport, MacNeill went on to serve as a director for Goldman Sachs.
+During the late 1970s he also played Football for University College Dublin and Dublin University.
+After retiring from sport, MacNeill went on to serve as a Managing Director for Goldman Sachs.
 He has also worked as a rugby pundit for TV3 and BBC Radio 5 Live.

 Education

 Blackrock College

 MacNeill completed his secondary level education at Blackrock College.
-On 20 March 1977 he was a member of the Blackrock College team that won the Leinster Schools Rugby Senior Cup, defeating St Mary's College 24–12 after extra time at Lansdowne Road.
+On 20 March 1977, he was a member of the Blackrock College team that won the Leinster Schools Rugby Senior Cup, defeating St Mary's College 24–12 after extra time at Lansdowne Road.
 The St Mary's team featured MacNeill's future Ireland teammate Paul Dean.
 MacNeill scored a conversion and two penalties in extra time to help seal victory for Blackrock.

 Trinity College Dublin

 MacNeill subsequently attended Trinity College Dublin where he earned a degree in economics and social studies followed by and a diploma in Anglo-Irish literature.
 He was elected a Scholar of the College in 1979 in economics and social studies.
 His lecturers included Brendan Kennelly and David Norris.
 While at Trinity he played for both the rugby union and association football teams.
-On 26 November 1980 he captained Dublin University to a 9–3 win over University College Dublin in The Colours Match.
+On 26 November 1980, he captained Dublin University to a 9–3 win over University College Dublin in The Colours Match.
 He also went on a rugby union tour to Japan and represented the team in games against both Oxford University and Cambridge University.
 He played association football for both University College Dublin and Dublin University A.F.C.
-In 1979 he was a member of the Dublin University team, coached by Liam Tuohy, that won the Collingwood Cup.
+In 1979, he was a member of the Dublin University team, coached by Liam Tuohy, that won the Collingwood Cup.
 MacNeill scored twice in the final as Dublin University defeated Maynooth University 2–0.